datavaluepeople/dvp-defining-docs/README.md

 ## Contributing

 Contributions should aim to be concise first and foremost, then precise.
-Rely on GitHub's file explorer over maintaining links/a contents.
+Rely on GitHub's file explorer over maintaining links/contents page.
 Flat file structure over nested.
 Don't duplicate information that already exists elsewhere.

 Partners and members can contribute equally.
 Partner contribution is expected, member contribution